top of page

 • sensitivity to beauty

+These aspects are not simply learned.
+They are encountered as part of the structure of our experience.
 Research in developmental psychology—particularly over the past few decades—has increasingly highlighted the complexity of early human capacities.
 From the very beginning, human beings display patterns of response and orientation that cannot be reduced to social conditioning alone.

 How the framework operates in practice